-We closed five branches during our last three fiscal years as we continued to evaluate opportunities to improve our branch network efficiency, leverage our digital initiatives and further reduce costs.
-Four of the branches had been acquired, and the closures involved anticipated synergies that resulted in significant cost savings.
-In 2022, we sold these five former branch locations and three tracts of land that were being held for future branch locations.
-On January 27, 2023, we completed our previously announced sale of certain assets, deposits and other liabilities associated with our Alice, Texas and Victoria, Texas branch locations to First Community Bank in order to focus more on our core markets.
+We have continued to evaluate opportunities to improve our branch network efficiency, leverage our digital initiatives, and further reduce costs.
+We closed five branches during our last three fiscal years, and one in Alabama during the first quarter of 2024.
+Three of the branches had been acquired, and the closures involved anticipated synergies that resulted in significant cost savings.
+In 2022, we sold five former branch locations and three tracts of land that were being held for future branch locations.
+On January 27, 2023, we completed the sale of certain assets, deposits and other liabilities associated with our Alice, Texas and Victoria, Texas branch locations to First Community Bank in order to focus more on our core markets.
 Of the Bank's entire branch network, these two locations were geographically the most distant from our Louisiana headquarters.
+During the third quarter of 2023, we ceased operation of 14 ATMs.